-Puja Mandala is a unique landmark in Nusa Dua, serving as a perfect example of how five of Indonesia’s major religions can live harmoniously side-by-side, despite their differences in beliefs and ways of worshiping.
-In a single compound, the site has a Hindu temple, a grand mosque, a Buddhist temple and both a Catholic and Protestant church.
+Puja Mandala serves as a perfect example of how 5 of Indonesia’s major religions can live harmoniously side-by-side, despite their differences in beliefs and ways of worshipping.
+In a single compound, this unique Nusa Dua landmark has a Hindu temple, a grand mosque, a Buddhist temple and both Catholic and Protestant churches.

-The 2-hectare Puja Mandala religious complex has a spacious parking lot in front, shared by pilgrims and visitors of all the sites.
-From the left, first in view is the grand mosque, the Masjid Agung Ibnu Batutah, with its bright green tiled prism-shaped roof and multiple flights of stairs that lead up to its prayer rooms, with ornate grey ceramic laden walls and mihrabs.
-Among the mosque’s antique treasures is an old prayer drum and a handwritten Quran.
+The 2-hectare Puja Mandala religious complex has a spacious parking lot in front, shared by pilgrims and visitors to all the sites.
+From the left, first in view is the grand mosque – Masjid Agung Ibnu Batutah – with its bright green tiled prism-shaped roof.
+Multiple flights of stairs lead up to its prayer rooms, with ornate grey ceramic laden walls and mihrab.
+Among the mosque’s antique treasures is an old prayer drum and a handwritten Qur’an.

 Right next to the mosque is the Catholic Maria Bunda Segala Bangsa church, with sets of crosses and angelic statues atop its roofs and Balinese style ‘kul-kul’ bell tower.
-To its right is the Buddhist temple, Vihara Buddha Guna, which also serves as the central spot among the row of five places of worships within the complex.
-This ‘vihara’, or Buddhist temple, is ornate with large white elephant statues in white and gold at its foyer, bodhisattvas guarding its main doors, striking golden wall motifs and a giant dome rooftop on its main building.
+To its right is the Buddhist temple, Vihara Buddha Guna, which also serves as the central spot among the row of 5 places of worships within the complex.
+This temple is impressively ornate, with large white elephant statues in white and gold at its foyer, bodhisattvas guarding its main doors, striking golden wall motifs and a giant dome rooftop on its main building.

-To the right of the Buddhist Temple is the Protestant GKPB Jemaat Bukit Doa church which, like its Catholic counterpart, also features a tall bell tower in Balinese architectural styling.
-The church is one of Bali’s churches with an international service, featuring congregations held in English and Bahasa.
-Finally, at the far right of the Puja Mandala complex is the Pura Jagatnatha temple, built with the same majesty as any Balinese Hindu temple on the island, with dragon staircases and ornately sculpted gates, walls and shrines.
+To the right of the Buddhist Temple is the Protestant GKPB Jemaat Bukit Doa church which, like its Catholic counterpart, also features a tall bell tower in Balinese architectural style.
+The church offers an international service, featuring congregations held in English and Bahasa.
+Finally, at the far right of the Puja Mandala complex is the Pura Jagatnatha temple, built with the same majesty as any Balinese Hindu temple on the island, featuring dragon staircases and ornately sculpted gates, walls and shrines.

 The Puja Mandala complex was inaugurated in 1997 by the then Minister of Religion, with funds from the state-owned Bali Tourism Development Corporation (BTDC).
 The complex is open for visitors, but access into each place of worship depends on each of their particular scheduled events, ceremonies, prayer and congregation times.